Benefits of collaboration

 Within an organisation there will be roles that focus on governance and risk, providing organisational oversight for assurance purposes.

-Their understanding of the MSO role and those individuals with a responsibility for leading the medication safety initiatives, will ensure that medication safety remains on the organisation’s governance agenda, and that the value of the MSO role reaches its full potential.
+Their understanding of the MSO role and of those with responsibility for leading medication safety initiatives, will ensure medication safety remains on the organisation’s governance agenda.
+Collaboration with these roles helps ensure that the value of the MSO role reaches its full potential.

 Medical Device Safety Officer (MDSO)

 An MDSO is the named individual within an organisation responsible for encouraging medical device incident reporting and learning.
-The National Patient Safety Alert “Improving medical device incident reporting and learning” recommends that all organisations have a named MDSO.
+The NHS England National Patient Safety Alert “Improving medical device incident reporting and learning” recommends that all organisations identify a named MDSO.

-There is significant cross over between medicines and medical devices, in particular with safe practice and learning from incidents.
-Good communication between the MDSO and the MSO (or equivalent) will foster organisational learning and ensure a coordinated response to patient safety alerts and incidents.
+There is significant cross over between medicines and medical devices, in particular with safe practice and learning from medication safety events.
+Good communication between the MDSO and the MSO (or equivalent) will foster organisational learning and ensure a coordinated response to relevant patient safety alerts and events.

 Medication Safety Committee

-The characteristics and name of this committee will vary between organisations.
-The function will be to act as an escalation route for safety concerns and, within an organisational governance structure, provides assurance to the board that the organisation meets locally agreed standards for medication safety
+The characteristics and name of this committee will vary between organisations but the common function will be to act as an escalation route for safety concerns.
+Within an organisational governance structure, it provides assurance to the board that the organisation meets locally agreed standards for medication safety.

-The National Patient Safety Alert “Improving medication error incident reporting and learning” recommends that the committee has oversight of the organisational learning from medication incidents and local actions to improve medication safety.
+The NHS England National Patient Safety Alert “Improving medication error incident reporting and learning” recommends that the committee has oversight of the organisational learning from medication incidents and local actions to improve medication safety.

 Medicines Advice (MA) team

 A strong working relationship with the organisation’s medicines advice team (or equivalent) will be beneficial.
-This ensures that queries raised to the service which lead to the identification of harms or potential harm are communicated to the MSO (or equivalent) for reporting and management to allow for learning.
+This ensures that queries raised to the service which lead to the identification of errors or potential or actual harm are communicated to the MSO.
+This supports organisational learning to reduce the likelihood of recurrence.

 Benefits of networks

-There are a number of regional and local MSO groups.
-These group provide opportunities for shared learning and support across the locality to work together with the implementation of safety initiatives.
+There are several regional and local MSO groups.
+These groups provide opportunities to work together to share learning and support across the locality when implementing safety initiatives.

 These groups allow for setting of local safety workplans to respond to regional priorities.
 They provide timely virtual support for issues of urgency as well as scheduled meetings with a set agenda to address longer term safety initiatives.

-A key role of an MSO is to network and share learning and best practice from across the system within a region within the organisation, and vice versa which makes joining the regional network essential.
-Details on meeting dates and how to contact the chairs of these groups are available on the MSO workspace on Future NHS workspace.
+A key role of an MSO is to network and share learning and best practice from across the system with the organisation, and vice versa.
+This makes joining the regional network essential for an MSO.
+Details on meeting dates and how to contact the chairs of these groups are available on the MSO workspace on Future NHS platform (login required).

 Specialised networks

-There are some MSO networks that find value in sharing information among smaller more specialised MSO groups, for example MSOs working within a specific patient group or setting.
-While smaller groups provide an opportunity to provide focus to discussions, it is important that the value of wider collaboration opportunities from system wide MSO groups is not lost and that MSOs from these groups continue to engage in the regional and national MSO networks.
+There are some MSO networks that find value in sharing information among smaller, more specialised MSO groups, for example MSOs working within a specific patient group or setting.
+While smaller groups provide an opportunity to provide focus to discussions, it is important that the value of wider collaboration opportunities from system-wide MSO groups is not lost.
+These groups are encouraged to share their work via the national network.

 The Community Pharmacy Patient Safety Group includes MSOs working in community pharmacy.